OPM/opm-tests/gaslift/GASLIFT.md

 [GASLIFT-14 ECL Results](plots/GASLIFT-14-ECL.md)

+**No OPM Flow Results - Note both OPM Flow and the commerical simulator fail - will investgate later.**

 ### GASLIFT-15 Description and Results
 The model tests the use of Gas Lift Optimization via the of the LIFTOPT and WLIFTOPT keywords, as well as GCONINJE item10 = NETV.
 NETV defines that guide rates for the groups injection should be set according to the groups net reservoir voidage rate.
 This